Xavier Alabart (2010)

 Sheila Dee (2011)

-Sheila is an adjunct professor for a University and assists student teachers with their internships.
+Sheila is the Curriculum Manager for a technology based University.
 She received a Bachelor of Arts in Elementary Education.
-She has a Masters of Education in Curriculum Instruction and Design.
-She has written three different curriculum guides for various New York Times Best Selling authors, curriculum for GCU, and spoken nationally on the benefits of social media in the classroom.
+She has a Masters of Education in Curriculum, Instruction, and Design.
+She has written three different curriculum guides for various New York Times Best Selling authors, curriculum for various universities, created professional development courses for schools and districts and spoken nationally on the benefits of social media in the classroom.
 Sheila is an avid reader.
 She can be found with the same book in various versions (all synced to the same page).

 Pablo Defendini (2010, 2011)